-The graduation project consists of a single project on which the student works over a period of 16 weeks that can be extended to 32 weeks (2 semesters).
+The graduation project consists of a single project on which the student works over a period of 32 weeks (2 semesters).
 It is assumed that the student spends a nominal 192 hours (or 384 hours), the equivalent of 12 hours per week, working on this.
-There are three deliverables: demonstration, discussion, and a written report.
+There are three deliverables:

+demonstration, discussion, and a written report.
 A student works under the supervision of a member of staff, the Supervisor.
 Most of the projects involve three students working together on the same project; apart from these, all students do different projects.